ixd-physical-computing/IxD-PhysicalComputing-22/Week-5/Serial-output-lab.md

 }
 ```

-Adding in [callback functions](https://www.w3schools.com/js/js_callback.asp) related to serial setups, which will be executed later in the code.
-You don't have to worry about them for now,
+In `setup()` we also need to add in [callback functions](https://www.w3schools.com/js/js_callback.asp) related to serial setups, which will be executed later in the code.
+You don't have to worry about them for now.

 ```js
 function setup() {